Outlook for 2021

-These FAQS only address issues pertaining to Graduate and Postdoctoral Studies.
-For the latest updates on the university’s operations during the pandemic and information that affects all students and the wider university community, please see this page.
+University information: These FAQs only address issues pertaining to Graduate and Postdoctoral Studies.
+For the latest updates on the university’s operations during the pandemic and information that affects all Dalhousie students and the wider university community, please see this page.

 Can I get assistance in person at the Faculty of Graduate Studies office?